gitnol/rss-feed-notifications/README.md

 ToDo / Possible Enhancements:
 - Monitoring multiple RSS Feeds (at the same time or after one another)
-- Multiple RSS Feeds, multiple FavIcons, which could be donwloaded automatically based on the URL
+- Multiple RSS Feeds, multiple FavIcons, which could be downloaded automatically based on the URL
 - Saving and restoring the links, which have already been notified.